 How do I find a solar installer?

-Hire a qualified solar provider listed on the Solar Providers Directory of either the Solar Energy Society of Alberta or the Canadian Solar Industries Association.
+Hire a qualified solar provider listed on the Solar Providers Directory of either Solar Alberta or the Canadian Renewable Energy Association.
 If you need help choosing the right contractor for you, view these further resources: